JanainaRoriz/rock-paper-scissors/README.md

 - Clone repository from https://github.com/JanainaRoriz/rock-paper-scissors/blob/main/rock_paper_scissors.py
 - Paste it in or code editor of preference
-- Run it and have fun
+- Run it on your code editor and have fun!